 Peroneal tendon ruptures usually happen following a traumatic event, such as an ankle sprain.

 As your foot inverts (turns inwards) it can over stretch your muscle.
 As a result, the tendon tears.

 The peroneus brevis muscle can get very tight in runners, especially those who run a lot on roads.
 If the muscle is tight, then this means over-stretching of the muscle-tendon unit is more likely to occur.

 Treatment of peroneus brevis tendon rupture

-Once the injury has healed, the foot and ankle should be rehabilitated with stretching and strengthening exercises.
-Exercises similar to those of an ankle sprain are appropriate.
-Initially, isometric or static exercises can be done with a therapist or partner providing resistance.
-Everting the foot against a resistance band will specifically strengthen the peroneal muscles.
+Initially, isometric, or static exercises can be done with a therapist or partner providing resistance.
+Everting your foot (turning outwards) against a resistance band will specifically strengthen the peroneal muscles.